Treece, Kansas: History

 As of September 2009, it was reported that the U.S. Environmental Protection Agency wanted to clean up the soil in Treece, instead of moving its residents away.
 Congress, however, passed an environmental appropriations bill on October 29, 2009, that authorized the EPA to buy out the town.
 Residents had until August 31, 2010 to apply for a Federal buyout and offers were to be made to the 80 residents who applied in December.
 As of May 2, 2012 only one couple had rejected the buyout offer and remained in Treece living in a double-wide trailer.
 Other than their location all other facilities in the former city have been sold, moved, or demolished.

-Despite all the money spent by the EPA to relocate the people of Treece and tear down the buildings left behind, there has not been much clean up of the mine waste done.

 In 2012, the State of Kansas officially disincorporated the city of Treece.

 Contamination

-Treece, Kansas was deemed as uninhabitable and contaminated by the Environmental Protection Agency because of the large chat piles and leftover mine tailings that still exist in the abandoned town today.
-Wes Enzinna, a writer for The New York Times, visited Treece in 2010 and interviewed some of the remaining residents; they claimed that years before Treece, Kansas was ever ruled contaminated by the EPA (Environmental Protection Agency) children who swam in the local Tar Creek Superfund site would end up with chemical burns all over their bodies.
+Treece, Kansas, was deemed as uninhabitable and contaminated by the Environmental Protection Agency because of the large chat piles and leftover mine tailings that still exist in the abandoned town today.
+Wes Enzinna, a writer for The New York Times, visited Treece in 2010 and interviewed some of the remaining residents.
+They claimed that years before Treece was ruled contaminated by the EPA, children who swam in the local Tar Creek Superfund site would end up with chemical burns (superficially resembling sunburn) all over their bodies.

 The reason that the chat piles and mine tailings are so dangerous is because of the high amount of lead that is still left in the rock.
-While short-term exposure to lead will not necessarily harm you if you are exposed for long periods of time, which the people living in Treece were, it can result in high blood pressure, heart disease, kidney disease and reduced fertility.
-No studies have been done to determine the affects that the toxic environment left on the health of former residents of Treece, Kansas.
+While short-term exposure to lead will not necessarily harm a person, if one is exposed for long periods of time, which the people living in Treece were, it can result in high blood pressure, heart disease, kidney disease, and reduced fertility.
+No studies have been done to determine the effects that the toxic environment left on the health of former residents of Treece, Kansas.